openstack/networking-midonet/specs/mitaka/device_management_update.rst

 Logical Switch management capability.

-VTEP Tunnel IPs and Remote MAC Table management is currenly supported for the 'router_vtep' type of gateway device only.
+VTEP Tunnel IPs and Remote MAC Table management is currently supported for the 'router_vtep' type of gateway device only.

 Other VTEP configurations as well as VTEP device status are out of the scope of